 The use of blocks was important because they allowed the tattooist to work more quickly during the busy Easter week.
 They also served as an early form of flash art from which clients could select their desired patterns.

 Several of these tattoo stamps, made of olive and cedar wood, remain in the Razzouk family and were used to ink the arms of Ethiopian Emperor Haile Selassie, King George V and King Edward VII of England.
-Motifs include St. George Slaying the Dragon, the Resurrection, St. Veronica and the Veil, Mother Mary and Jesus, and Christ Tied to a Column.
+Motifs include St. George Slaying the Dragon, the Resurrection, St. Veronica and the Veil, Mother Mary and Jesus, and the Crucifixion.
 Another is the ever-popular Jerusalem Cross.
 Anton Razzouk says of this design: “The center cross represents Jesus and the smaller ones the four Evangelists – Matthew, Mark, Luke and John.”
 One of the Razzouk blocks contains the date “1912,” which marked the year of its creation and the actual date of pilgrimage.
 This practice of dating a tattoo is an ancient one, and I have seen examples from the seventeenth century.

 Anton also owns a dated tattoo, a cross with “1948” etched into his skin.
 The motif was made by his father Yacoub (Jacob) Razzouk, who was the first tattoo artist in Israel to use color and an electric machine made from a modified doorbell assembly.
 Anton remembered: “The ink at that time was a secret, it was hand-made.
 My father used to burn the wick from an oil lamp and then he placed a clay plate over the burning wick.
 He scraped off the sooty residue from the plate and mixed it with wine.
 He had a set of needles bound in a stick and he poked-in the design.
 I was only eight years old at the time.”